ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 If you've been using a functional programming language for a while you're probably familiar with other ways of reducing structure such as operations from the `Foldable` typeclass or perhaps using explicit recursion.

-Catamorphisms closely resemble the `foldr` function from `Data.List`; let's compare the two:
+Catamorphisms closely resemble these operations, offering more power than `Foldable` and consolidating the complexities of arbitrary recursion into a well-formed idea.
+Let's get an intuition for how catamorphisms work by comparing them with `Foldable`!

 ```haskell
 foldr :: Foldable t  => (a -> b -> b)   -> b -> t a -> b
 cata ::  Recursive t => (Base t b -> b)      -> t   -> b
 ```

-If we specialize them both to lists we get the following:
+If we specialize both functions to lists we get the following:

 ```haskell
 foldr :: (a -> b -> b)    -> b   -> [a] -> b
 cata  :: (ListF a b -> b) ->        [b] -> b
 ```

-There are few things we notice right off the bat: the function we pass to each of them is slightly different; the function you pass to `foldr` combines the next element `a` and the accumulator `b`. `foldr` requires a default `b` in case the foldable structure is empty.
-The albegra you pass to `cata` must combine any accumulated `b`s from your structure with any new `a`s, and also must provide default behaviour in any base case which may occur.
+There are few things we notice right off the bat: the function argument which we pass to each of them is slightly different.
+The function you pass to `foldr` combines the next element `a` and the accumulator `b` and `foldr` requires a default `b` in case the foldable structure is empty.
+The albegra you pass to `cata` must combine any accumulated `b`s from your structure with any `a` which exist at the current level of the structure.
+It doesn't accept an explicit default, you're required to ensure that your algebra isn't *partial* and will typically provide your own default at the base case of your data-structure.

 The first argument which cata takes (`Recursive t => (Base t b -> b)`) is called an [**F-Algebra**](/articles/recursive/f-algebras), it's a function which performs a single reduction step of a recursive operation.
-See the post on [F-Algebras](/articles/recursive/f-algebras) to dive in deeper!
+See the article on [F-Algebras](/articles/recursive/f-algebras) to dive in deeper!

+The algebra is how we gain more power than available in `Foldable`;
-Handling the base case and collection of values into an algebra actually makes `cata` more powerful than `foldr`, we have knowledge of the structure of the data we're folding at each step and can make different decisions based on it, possibly handling recursive values differently based on their location in the structure (e.g. combine accumulators from the right branch of a binary tree differently from those in the left branch).
+Inside the algebra we have knowledge of the structure of the data we're folding at each step.
+Maybe the structure has multiple `a`s or multiple recursive bits in some constructors and their place in the structure determines their significance?
+Perhaps there's more than one base case in the structure and we should return a different default value for each. `Foldable` abstracts over the structure too far for us to make these decisions.

 Let's write the `sum :: [Int] -> Int` function in a few different ways so we can compare approaches.
 We'll do one using `foldr`, one with explicit recursion